 Although thyroid cancer can occur at any age, the majority of people diagnosed with this condition are over the age of 40.
 Most people diagnosed with anaplastic thyroid cancer are over age 60.

-Except for medullary cancer, women are about three times as likely as men to develop thyroid cancer.
+Except for medullary cancer, women are about 3 times as likely as men to develop thyroid cancer.

 A history of exposure to radiation (especially during childhood) is a very strong risk factor for the development of thyroid cancer.
 Exposure may have occurred during medical treatments (for example, during radiation treatments for acne or enlarged tonsils, as was performed between the 1920s and the 1950s in the United States) or due to accidental exposure to radioactive fallout from nuclear power plant accidents, such as the one that occurred in Chernobyl, Russia.
 Up to 70% of papillary throid cancers have a mutation in the BRAF gene.
 It is thought to be related to exposure to radiation.